Punctum experiments in live arts - making the difference, by making differently

 Artists associated with our programs develop new works that push boundaries and open the way for audience collaboration and participation.
 We invite artists to experiment with installations and performances that encourage action and reflection; to build contemporary art forms that are inclusive.
 We draw on local and expert knowledge, systems, sites and civic concerns, working in close proximity with researchers and residents.
 Through our programs we seek to gather people together to collectively reinterpret their present, reconsider their past and re-imagine their future.

 We create programs which give contemporary art and experimentation a central place in regional culture.

 We drive two programs:

 Works - Punctum's in-house multi-year commissioned, curated and created works.
 We've created and produced seventy-one works since 2004.

 Residencies - Our residencies are renowned for the approach we take to hosting.
 We've hosted and mentored over four hundred artists since 2008.

 In 2011 Punctum was funded as a cultural leader in live arts through the Australia Council’s Cultural Leadership initiative.
 In 2012 we were cited in Regional Arts Victoria’s Key Producer document as being one of two regionally based Victorian “icon” arts organisations.
 We were the sole Australian arts organisation commissioned for the international program in MONS2015 - European Cultural Capital, Belgium and in 2017 the sole regionally based organisation to be commissioned in the inaugural AsiaTOPA program for Big Walk to Golden Mountain.

-In 2017, Punctum's Really Live Art Auction was awarded two industry Green Room Awards in the Experimental and Contemporary Performance Category for Production Excellence, and Innovation in Audience Participation; in 2019 Punctum's Public Cooling House was nominated in the same Green Room Award category for Curatorial innovation.
+In 2017, Punctum's Live Art Auction was awarded two industry Green Room Awards in the Experimental and Contemporary Performance Category for Production Excellence, and Innovation in Audience Participation; in 2019 Punctum's Public Cooling House was nominated in the same Green Room Award category for Curatorial innovation.